 - Over 80% of carpal fractures involve the scaphoid; the second most common carpal bone to fracture is the triquetrum .
 Other carpal bones are much less commonly fractured.
 Capitate fractures are especially rare because the capitate bone sits in a protected position .

 - Where carpal fracture is suspected, X-rays in the anteroposterior (AP), lateral and oblique views are needed.
 Bone scans and CT scans are sometimes helpful if the fracture is not obvious on plain X-ray and should be considered where fracture is still suspected.

-- The management of carpal fractures depends on prompt diagnosis, stable and anatomic alignment of the involved carpal bone, protective immobilisation of the injury, and careful rehabilitation.
+- The management of carpal fractures depends on prompt diagnosis, stable and anatomical alignment of the involved carpal bone, protective immobilisation of the injury, and careful rehabilitation.

-This is discussed in the separate article Wrist Fractures.
+This is discussed in the separate Wrist Fractures article.

 - Usual mechanism of injury: direct blow to the dorsum of the hand or a fall resulting in extreme dorsiflexion of the wrist.